The contemporary urban environment is influenced by a wide and diverse range of social, economic and political processes.

 You will acquire the tools and skills to propose urban projects of diverse scales and specificities, from local to strategic metropolitan and regional.

-Delivered collaboratively with the School of Energy, Geoscience, Infrastructure and Society at Heriot-Watt University, the programme is focused on urban design responses to contemporary urban transformations, often characterised by forms of urban restructuring in the Global North, and rapid urban expansion in the Global South.
+Delivered collaboratively with the School of Energy, Geoscience, Infrastructure and Society at Heriot-Watt University, the programme is focused on urban strategies and urban design responses to contemporary urban transformations, often characterised by forms of urban restructuring in the Global North, and rapid urban expansion in the Global South.

 The City of Edinburgh offers an active urban laboratory for project-led and site visit-based exploration of current urban design issues in the North.
 The City's historic 'Geddesian' planning links, and contemporary international links with urban-focused institutions and bodies, particularly in the Global South, provide a strong platform from which to support student-led, location-based dissertations.